What is yoga?

 What if I have an injury?

 If you have injuries or other physical limitations that cause you to be wary of starting yoga, we can suggest several options to begin practicing in a way that is safe and effective.
 Private 1-on-1 sessions can be arranged to properly assess your needs, challenges, and strengths.
 This is a great way to begin before taking general group classes, but it can be costly.
-Another option is the Self Practice classes where the teacher can give you more individualized attention and guide you towards practicing in a healthy and intelligent manner.
+Another option is the Yoga Clinic classes where the teacher can give you more individualized attention and guide you towards practicing in a healthy and intelligent manner.

 Do you have to be flexible to do yoga?

 Yoga ultimately leads to an integrated blend of strength and flexibility that optimizes the potential of the human body.
 Some beginning students find flexibility more of a challenge while others find the strength requirements more difficult; it depends on the person.
 In the end, flexibility without strength is not useful and strength without flexibility is equally unhelpful, so the mastery of yoga will often parallel the balancing of these complementary aspects.